Unexplored Japan: Adventures in the Heart of the Country

 Fishing and Feasting in Ine:

 The third highlight was the fishing village of Ine, so far off the beaten path that it didn’t even show up on my Google map.
-There we stayed in fishermen’s houseboats, talked with a retired fisherman about the old days when he rose before dawn to go out in his boat and his life depended on the whims of weather and current, and learned from a passionate expat-become-local named Jun Ishikura, who organized our stay, about daily life in Ine in 2022 and her own efforts to revitalize the village through conscientiously modulated tourism.
+There we stayed in fishermen’s houseboats, talked with a retired fisherman about the old days when he rose before dawn to go out in his boat and his life depended on the whims of weather and current, and learned from a passionate expat-become-local named Jun Ishikura, who organized our stay, about daily life in Ine and her own efforts to revitalize the village through conscientiously modulated tourism.

 One unforgettable morning we rose at dawn to go to the local harbor.
 As the morning’s catch was brought in, the peaceful seaside scene was transformed into a maelstrom of activity.
 The biggest fish—including some almost as tall as us—were brought off the boat first, then huge plastic tubes were brought on to the boat and the remaining fish were sucked through the tubes onto conveyer belts.
 As they flowed down the conveyer belts, grizzled fishermen in blue waterproof overalls quickly sorted them, flinging them into blue crates.
 The crates were brought to another area where prospective purchasers hefted and assessed them, then tossed their selected fish, flipping and flopping, into big blue buckets or plastic coolers.
 When they were done, they lined up to have their fish weighed and to pay the price of the day for them.